Dackss/Dackss/README.md

-- 👋 Hi, I’m @Dackss
+- 👋 Hi, Its Dacks
-- 👀 I'm interested in programming and game development
+- 👀 I am currently in engineering school and I am actively learning computer science
-- 🌱 I’m currently learning Python and JS..
+- 🌱 I’m currently learning C, Javascript and Python

 <!---
 Dackss/Dackss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.